Salvia fruticosa: Uses

 It has a long tradition of use in Greece, where it is valued for its beauty, medicinal value, and culinary use, along with its sweet nectar and pollen.
 Salvia fruticosa was depicted in a Minoan fresco circa 1400 BCE at Knossos on the island of Crete.
 The ancient Phoenicians and Greeks likely introduced the plant for cultivation to the Iberian peninsula, with remnant populations of these introduced plants still found in some coastal areas.
 In Ottoman Palestine, the flower's pollen was harvested by honey bees in the production of honey.

 It is grown as an ornamental flowering shrub, preferring full sun, well-draining soil, and good air circulation.
 Hardy to 20 F, it is very drought resistant.
 The leaves have a high oil content, with some of the same chemicals as lavender.

 Greek sage accounts for 50–95% of the dried sage sold in North America, and is grown commercially for its essential oil.
 It also has a long tradition of use in various Muslim rituals—for newborn children, at weddings, in funerals, and burnt as incense.
 A cross between S. fruticosa and S. officinalis developed in the middle east is called "silver leaf sage" or Salvia" Newe Ya'ar'", and is used in cooking.

-The 'apples' are peeled and eaten when soft, described as being fragrant, juicy, and tasty.
+The 'apples' are peeled and eaten when soft, described in The New Book of Salvias as fragrant, juicy, and tasty.